8 Best Car Door Speakers of 2024 – Reviews & Top Picks

 Not all car speakers are the same size, and you need to know what size hole you have available for your new speakers.
-By far, the most common car door speakers size is 6.5″, and all of the speakers we have reviewed are available in that size.
+By far, the most common car door speaker size is 6.5″, and all of the speakers we have reviewed are available in that size.
 However, there are several other sizes available, so be sure to check what you need before buying your speakers.

 You will also find that some speakers can be made to suit several standard sizes with the addition of an adaptor bracket.

-When looking at new speakers, you need to consider the advertised maximum RMS power handling, rather the peak power handling.
+When looking at new speakers, you need to consider the advertised maximum RMS power handling, rather than the peak power handling.

 This is the measure of the level of sound a speaker can produce from the power available to it.

-Generally, a low powered car stereo needs speakers with high sensitivity, and conversely, a high powered stereo will sound best when matched with low sensitivity speakers.
+Generally, a low-powered car stereo needs speakers with high sensitivity, and conversely, a high-powered stereo will sound best when matched with low-sensitivity speakers.